 The Process of Selling to a Real Estate Investor

 The process of selling to a real estate investor always starts with finding a suitable investor.
-This can be done by listing your home for sale on popular real estate sites and relying on an investor showing an interest, speaking to a professional company that works with real estate investors, or can connect you to one, and others.
+This can be done by listing your home for sale on popular real estate sites and relying on an investor showing an interest, speaking to a professional company that works with real estate investors or can connect you to one, and another.
 Selling to a real estate investor doesn’t involve all the hard work associated with selling to a regular buyer.
 Sometimes, the investor may only rely on photos and a description to make the purchase.

 The property investor can either be looking for a suitable deal on a property they’re planning to rent out or for a house, they can fix and renovate to sell for a higher price.
 They will always consider the repair value and the amount of money that they’ll need to fix the house in order to resell for the desired price.
 Once they’ve gathered the necessary information and made the calculations, investors will make an offer.
 You can either accept or reject and continue negotiating.